Portal (video game): Narbacular Drop

 Portal began with the 2005 freeware game Narbacular Drop, developed by students of the DigiPen Institute of Technology.
 Robin Walker, one of Valve's developers, saw the game at the DigiPen's career fair.
-Impressed, he contacted the team with advice and offered to show their game at Valve's offices.
-After their presentation, Valve's president Gabe Newell offered the team jobs at Valve to develop the game further.
+Impressed, he contacted the team with advice and offered to show Narbacular Drop at Valve's offices.
+After their presentation, Valve's president Gabe Newell offered the team jobs at Valve to develop it further.
 Newell said he was impressed with the team as "they had actually carried the concept through", already having included the interaction between portals and physics, completing most of the work that Valve would have had to commit on their own.

 To test the effectiveness of the portal mechanic, the team made a prototype in an in-house 2D game engine that is used in DigiPen.
 Certain elements were retained from Narbacular Drop, such as the system of identifying the two unique portal endpoints with the colors orange and blue.
 A key difference is that Portals portal gun cannot create a portal through an existing portal, unlike in Narbacular Drop.
 The original setting, of a princess trying to escape a dungeon, was dropped in favor of the Aperture Science approach.
 Portal took approximately two years and four months to complete after the DigiPen team was brought into Valve, and no more than ten people were involved with its development.